Definition: Defining the Meaning of Cruise Ship

 As soon as your travel agent books your cruise, make sure the cruise line is notified of your special needs and know of your disability.
 With help from your travel agent for the disabled or cruise line specialist you should be able to have a worry-free and carefree holiday, vacation or adventure and make you an expert on disabled travel.

-Facts: Cruise Ship
+Quick Facts: Cruise Ship

 P&O first introduced passenger cruising services in 1844, advertising sea tours to destinations such as Gibraltar, Malta and Athens, sailing from Southampton.
 The forerunner of modern cruise holidays, these voyages were the first of their kind, and P&O Cruises has been recognized as the world's oldest cruise line.

 Statistics: Cruise Industry

 - The industry made significant recovery after revenue fell below 25 billion during the 2009 global recession.